honojs/website/getting-started/cloudflare-workers.md

 A starter for Cloudflare Workers is available.
 Start your project with "create-hono" command.
-Select Cloudflare Workers template for this example
+Select `cloudflare-workers` template for this example.

 ::: code-group